Schmudus/INDX-for-Sovol-SV08max/README.md

-# Attention: INDX PCB cover with fan 2525.stl is NOT 2525,its 3030.
-Will correct it later

 # INDX for Sovol SV08max
 ## Modification necessary to the Sovol SV08max
 My printer has modificated electronics.
 The following may not be applicable to standard SV08max!